 - what the characteristics of your most engaged users are

-The data collected by product analytics software can be further used by product managers, developer team leaders, UX designers, and growth managers to define clear hypotheses to test out in order to increase customer satisfaction, clean up bugs, and resolve other issues affecting the overall performance of the product.
+The data collected by product analytics can be further used by product managers, developer team leaders, UX designers, and growth managers.
+Insights collected with analytics allow them to increase customer satisfaction, clean up bugs, and resolve other issues affecting the overall performance of the product.

 Some may think that product analytics is the same old thing dressed up in a mask and cape.
-That’s why we think it’s important to emphasize the differences between product analytics and typical marketing analytics.
-Here you can find the most important distinctions between those two approaches:
+That’s why it’s important to know the differences between product analytics and marketing analytics.
+Here you can find the most important distinctions between them:

-In regular Web Analytics, it’s quite easy to define which user actions are considered a conversion – for instance, purchasing a product, filling in a contact form, or registering for a webinar.
+In regular web analytics, it’s quite easy to define which user actions are considered a conversion.
+These might be, for example, purchasing a product, filling in a contact form, or registering for a webinar.

-The same goes with defining your marketing funnel – you can link your goals to the URLs your users land on, quickly getting a good overview of how they move through particular stages of the customer journey.
+The same goes with defining your marketing funnel – you can link your goals to the URLs or certain user actions, quickly getting a good overview of how people move through particular stages of the customer journey.

-Product analytics, however, is a bit more complicated.
-Defining goals and funnels is way less obvious, because each app has a unique structure and set of features.
-Think about it: users tend to do quite different things in Spotify than they do in UberEats, right?
+Product analytics is a bit more complicated.
+Defining goals and funnels is way less obvious.
+Each app has a unique structure and set of features.

-That’s why in order to map your product goals you have to first translate them into desired user actions (for instance, uploading a picture, playing a song, or completing a meditation session), and then pair them with particular events and triggers.
+To map your product goals you have to first translate them into desired user actions, such as uploading a picture, playing a song, or completing a meditation session, and then pair them with particular events and triggers.

 - Segmentation: helps you understand who your users are and lets you segment them by device, time, region, and behavior

-- Funnel analytics: shows user flow across certain stages of their journey within your product
+- Funnel and user flow analytics: shows how users navigate through particular stages of their journey within your product

 - Cohort analytics: allows you to compare the behavior and metrics of different cohorts over time